 Reduce marine debris that may entangle or be accidentally eaten by sea turtles.

 Participate in coastal clean-ups and reduce plastic use to keep our beaches and ocean clean.
 Trash in the ocean can harm sea turtles and other creatures that live there.

 Carry reusable water bottles and shopping bags.
-Refrain from releasing balloons, they'll likely end up in the ocean where sea turtles can mistake them for prey and consume them.
+Refrain from releasing balloons and using plastic bags, they'll likely end up in the ocean where sea turtles can mistake them for prey and consume them.